Internet's original gangsters slam FCC's net neutrality proposal

+Ajit Pai's plan to toss out the FCC's net neutrality rules has some prominent critics.

-Pioneers of the internet and modern technology on Monday called for the Federal Communications Commission to cancel a vote this week expected to repeal net neutrality rules that protect internet traffic from discrimination.
+Pioneers of the internet and other computer technology on Monday called for the Federal Communications Commission to cancel a vote this week at which the agency is expected to repeal net neutrality regulations designed to protect internet traffic from discrimination.

 "You don't understand how the internet works," an open letter posted on Tumblr said.
-Among the more than 20 tech trailblazers who signed the letter were internet pioneer Vint Cerf, Apple co-founder Steve Wozniak and Tim Berners-Lee, the inventor of the World Wide Web.
+Among the more than 20 tech trailblazers who signed the letter were Vint Cerf, a founding figure of the internet; Steve Wozniak, a co-founder of Apple; and Tim Berners-Lee, the inventor of the World Wide Web.

 "The FCC's rushed and technically incorrect proposed order to abolish net neutrality protections without any replacement is an imminent threat to the Internet we worked so hard to create," the letter said.
 "It should be stopped."